ServiceStackApps/typescript-server-events/README.md

     cd node
     node server.js

-Which also launches our HTTP Server at `http://localhost:8080/`.
+Which launches our node.js HTTP Server at `http://localhost:8080/`.

 ### Making changes to Web App

-Since there's now a client and server component, we still need to run **Babel** to monitor our source files for changes and regenerate client `/dist/bundle.js`:
+Since there's now a client and server component, we still need to run **Babel** to monitor our app.ts source file for changes to regenerate the App's `/dist/bundle.js`:

     npm run watch

-But if we've a change to `server.ts` we need to compile it by running:
+But if we've made a change to `server.ts` we need to compile it by running:

     tsc